 This is a blend of the perfect non-fat chocolate frozen yogurt recipe and a sweet cherry frozen yogurt recipe, mixed into one!
 It’s rich with flavor and not in fat!

-Today I’m going to share something personal with you.
-(Nothing too juicy.)
+Today I’m going to share something rather personal with you.
+(Nothing too juicy, mind you.)

-Earlier this year I was told by my doctor that my cholesterol (the bad kind – LDL), was “way too high.”
+Earlier this year I was told by my doctor that my cholesterol (the bad kind – LDL) was “way too high.”
 I was totally taken aback.
-I’m young (ish ;-)), on the thin side, and for the most part, I eat a very healthy diet.
-Turns out that genetically, I’m susceptible to this.
+I’m young (-ish), on the thin side, and for the most part, I eat a healthy diet.
+It turns out that I’m genetically susceptible to this.
 Bummer!

 As a result of this, I created a few delicious fat-free desserts to satisfy my sweet tooth.
 This chocolate yogurt recipe is one of my favorites.
-It’s extremely rich and creamy, and if no one told you, you would never guess it’s made with fat-free milk and yogurt.
+It’s extremely rich and creamy and if no one told you, you’d never guess it’s made with fat-free milk and yogurt.

 - 4 cups non-fat plain yogurt

 - 1 cup non-fat milk

 - 2/3 cup sugar